 The return walk I recommend is down Zurich’s renowned shopping street – Bahnhofstrasse where you will see high-end fashion brands, banks and expensive watches galore.
 As you make your way down, I suggest popping back into the old town once you hit Rennweg and stop at the Lindenhof park for a classic Zurich view of the Limmat and maybe some people playing chess.
 It’s a hidden oasis in Zurich.

 Along Bahnhofstrasse don’t forget to pop into some classic Swiss chocolate shops – Laderach or Sprungli.
 And there is also a hidden watch museum for those wanting to sample some true Swiss watch history.

 The great thing about Switzerland is that nothing is very far away, and today you are off to Lucerne, under an hours train ride away.

 Lucerne has to be one of the most picturesque cities in Switzerland.
 With a well-maintained old town right on Lake Lucerne, with true alpine scenery right on the shore, it’s no wonder tourist flock here every year!

-Starting on the Ruess river, start off your day with a mind-blowing walk across Lucerne’s landmark Chapel bridge, where dozens of hand-painted images adorn the ceiling.
+Starting on the Ruess river, start off your day with a mind-blowing walk across Lucerne’s landmark Chapel bridge (pictured above), where dozens of hand-painted images adorn the ceiling.
 Although the bridge was damaged in a fire some years back, it is still in amazing shape.